wilhelm-murdoch/dq/README.md

 ```

-You can explore all commands by viewing the [config file](/src/bashly.yml), or by navigating the built-in documentation with the `dq --help` command.
+You can explore all commands by viewing the [config file](/src/bashly.yml).

 ## Requirements